raspberrypilearning/next-customer-please/en/step_2.md

 --- /collapse ---

-Click on your **Seller** sprite and add code to set the variable to the name of your business:
+Click on your **seller** sprite and add code to set the variable to the name of your business:

 ```blocks3
 when flag clicked
 set [name v] to () //type the name of your business
 ```

-Use your variable on the Stage as a sign:
+Create a sign on the Stage with your variable:

 --- collapse ---

 ---

-title: Change the appearance and postition of variables
+title: Change the appearance and position of variables

 ---